 Tomorrow, when we get up and start to work, there will be another amazing client to serve, a shopper to delight, or a teammate to mentor, if we are so lucky.
 And there is always room to improve.
 So, I like to focus on our journey, where we are today and what we’ve learned about running a business along the way.

-We’ve been in business since 2007, and rebranded to Simon/Myers nearly five years ago when Jim Myers became my business partner.
+We’ve been in business since 2007, and rebranded to Simon/Myers seven years ago when Jim Myers became my business partner.
 Over that time, we’ve evolved from a pure creative firm with a laser focus on Shopper Marketing to a brand strategy and creative agency that executes in several verticals.

 Right at the launch of the company, as we established our positioning, we did some things right and one thing definitively wrong.
 Let’s start with the mistake.
 Since the entire system was being reengineered to drive costs out, I assumed that being cheaper than our competition was a valid selling proposition for our prospects.
 Well, it turns out that within reason, saving money was absolutely NOT a primary decision driver in the development end of the business.
 The bulk of the spend was on the production, not the creative.
 And superior creative is where brands were going to differentiate themselves from their competition.
 And frankly, they understood the price that was associated with that.
 It was a relatively low investment that could provide a good return from increased sales.

 What did we do right?
 Deliver a superior product.
 Be smart.
 Ask deep questions.
 Listen.
 Challenge preconceptions.
 Serve.
 And along the way build a culture that reflects these attributes.
 Today at S/M, we call that combined skill set intellectual curiosity.
 It’s central to our culture; it guides all of our decisions as we grow.
 It determines which clients are a good fit, how to structure our agency, and (perhaps most importantly) who we should have join our team.